javascript-tutorial/en.javascript.info/1-js/4-data-structures/11-date/article.md

 JavaScript has a built-in object [Date](mdn:js/Date) for date/time management.

-It contains the date, the time, the timezone, everything.
+It contains the date, time, timezone -- everything.

 [cut]

 ## Creation

-To create a new `Date` object use one of the following syntaxes:
+To create a new `Date` object call `new Date()` with one of the following arguments:

 `new Date()`
-: Create a `Date` object for the current date and time:
+: Without arguments -- create a `Date` object for the current date and time:

     ```js run
     let now = new Date();
-    alert( now ); // current date/time
+    alert( now ); // shows current date/time
     ```

 `new Date(milliseconds)`